Updated:

 Conclusions and Recommendations

 The aim of this study was to investigate the impact of corporate governance on a firm’s performance.
 The main objective was to establish how decisions that top managers at a corporate level affect the financial position of a given company and what could be done to ensure that such corporate entities protect their interests in a competitive business environment.
 The study was important because it would provide guidance to management practices embraced by board of directors.
-The researcher considered mixed method research as the most appropriate approach of achieving the aim and objectives of the study.
+The researcher considered mixed-method research as the most appropriate approach of achieving the aim and objectives of the study.
 Agency and stewardship theories were used to help guide this study.

 The results of this study show that there is a close relationship between corporate governance and the performance of a firm in a given industry.
 The decisions that corporate managers make define how interests of a firm, its shareholders, employees, suppliers, customers, and the government are met even if they appear to be in conflict.
-The study shoes that board of directors should always be committed to achieving a firm’s vision.
+The study shows that board of directors should always be committed to achieving a firm’s vision.

 It means that none of the main stakeholders should be ignored when developing strategies and principles that guide a firm’s operation.
 The practical implication of this study is clearly identified in the analysis of the primary data.
 Corporate entities must understand the role of board of directors in steering the organisation towards a path defined in its vision.
 The study was able fully meet each of the six objectives, as discussed in the previous chapter.
 The findings of this study affirmed the information available in other secondary sources.
 Just like in the literature reviewed in chapter two, the findings show that corporate governance is closely related with a firm’s performance.